googlesamples/assistant-sdk-python/google-assistant-sdk/README.rst

-Google Assistant SDK for Python
+Google Assistant SDK
 ===============================

 This package contains a collection of samples and tools to help you get started with the `Google Assistant SDK`_ using `Python`_.

 Installing
 ----------